bkblain/aircraft-adsb/README.md

 ## Installing Python Build Tools

-Install VENV for the virtual environment, PIP for package management, and TKinter for a GUI to plot samples
+Install VENV for the virtual environment and PIP for package management

 ```
-sudo apt install python3-venv python3-pip python3-tk
+sudo apt install python3-venv python3-pip
 ```

 Ensure that Python tools are up to date